 Criterion 4 (Bar-Anan et al., 2010 modified).
 This criterion was identical to the Bar-Anan et al., (2010) criterion with the addition that participants had to correctly identify (on post-experiment questions 2 and 3 from the Bar-Anan et al. protocol) the valence of the USs with which each of the two CSs appeared.
 Specifically, post-experiment questions 2 and 3 from the Bar-Anan et al. protocol presented participants with images of the two CSs and asked them the following: During the first task, which of the two characters was consistently presented with [positive/negative] images and words?
 Response options were, for example, “BERGMITE (certainly)”, “BERGMITE (probably)”, “BERGMITE (guess)”, “PALPITOAD (guess)”, “PALPITOAD (probably)”, “PALPITOAD (certainly)”).
 Note that the specific Pokémon exemplars used in the questions depended on those used at each laboratory.
 Participants were scored as ‘aware’ if they identified the correct CS that was paired with the US and used either the “probably” or “certainly” response options when doing so (i.e., not the “guess” option).
 All other participants were scored as ‘unaware’.

 Figure 2.
 Results of the preregistered meta-analysis models.
-Primary model: (a) exclusions based on the original authors’ criterion (Olson & Fazio, 2001); secondary models: exclusions based on the (b) Olson & Fazio (2001) modified, (c) Bar-Anan et al. (2010) and (d) Bar-Anan et al. (2010) modified criterion.
+Primary model: (a) exclusions based on the original authors’ criterion (Olson & Fazio, 2001); secondary models: exclusions based on the (b) Olson & Fazio (2001) modified, (c) Bar-Anan et al. (2010) and (d) Bar-Anan et al. (2010) modified criteria.
 DV was Evaluative Conditioning effect score (i.e., a preference for CSpos over CSneg).
 Each lab is identified by the last name of the corresponding author.
 In each forest plot, squares represent observed Hedges’ g effect sizes, size of square represents weighting in the model (i.e., inverse variance), and error bars represent 95% Confidence Intervals (CIs) around the effect size.
 The bottom row in the figure is the outcome of a random-effects meta-analysis.
 No credibility intervals beyond the confidence intervals are visible due to no between site heterogeneity being observed.
 Estimates of heterogeneity (I2 and H2) are provided next to the meta-analysis model results.
 Restricted Maximum Likelihood estimation was used for all models.

 Preregistered analyses